 Located 45km southeast of Geraldton, this natural waterhole on the Greenough River has played an important role in Indigenous and European history.
 Continue reading Swimming and Camping at Ellendale Pool

 Cliff Head is a free nature-based campsite located on the Indian Ocean Road between Leeman and Dongara.

 Recently re-vamped, these sites are beautifully located among limestone cliffs and the turquoise water that this coastline is noted for.
 Continue reading Free Camping at Cliff Head

 Coronation Beach is a campsite located about 35km north of Geraldton.
 It’s also one of the best windsurfing and kitesurfing spots in WA – since it’s my favourite spot I’m more inclined to say that it’s the best in the world.

 In the windy season Coronation Beach is busy with wind and kitesurfers.
-At other times of the year, the site attracts the caravaning crowd who make this a popular overnight or weekend camp on their way further north or south.
+At other times of the year, the site attracts the caravaning crowd who make this a popular overnight or weekend campground on their way further north or south.
 Continue reading Coronation Beach

 This article contains affiliate links, you can read my disclaimer here.

 If you’re travelling the west coast of Australia, then chances are that the Indian Ocean Drive is the starting point of your road trip in Western Australia.
 For me, turning into the Indian Ocean Drive always marks the point where I’ve left the city behind and the holiday or weekend begins.

 This article contains affiliate links.
 Please read our disclaimer here.

 I’ve always had a thing for Lancelin.
 For me, it’s the quintessential WA fishing town straight out of a Tim Winton book.
 I love the colour of the ocean, the dolphins that regularly swim in the bay, the vast sand dunes at the back of the town and most of all the endless stretch of beach.